alastairs/codebork.com/_posts/2020-06-19-Options-for-running-Docker-Containers-on-Azure.md

 workflows I built around Docker, and want to continue building on those.
 As such, I've been researching options for running Docker Containers on Azure, beyond the obvious orchestration example of Kubernetes.
-This blog post is a summary of what I've found so far.
-All quotations are for North Europe (Dublin): whilst all are available in UK South (London), the region is at least second-tier when it comes to updates, previews, etc., and is not as cheap as the North Europe region on some services.
+This blog post is a ~~semi-~~ not very scientific summary of what I've found so far. <!--break-->All quotations are for North Europe (Dublin): whilst all are available in UK South (London), the region is at least second-tier when it comes to updates, previews, etc., and is not as cheap as the North Europe region on some services.
 The prices are in GBP as I am based in the UK and billed in GBP.
-All prices converted to monthly equivalent costs are based on a 730-hour month.
+All hourly prices converted to monthly equivalent costs are based on a 730-hour month.

 I've divided the options into Infrastructure-as-a-Service (IaaS) and Platform-as-a-Service (PaaS) options.
 While all of the PaaS options can be